DoriDoro/simpleBlog/README.md

 # Description:
 A simple Blog application.
-A user can login and add a blog on the page.
+Testuser can login and add a blog on the page.
 The app is deployed on Heroku.

 # Testuser login:
-username: Testuser
+username: Testuser <br />
 password: Test_Pass_987